SDK releases

 Repository PR bypass

-- Go to your SDK repository settings
+- Go back to your SDK repository settings

 - Navigate to Rules → Rulesets